TagoreNandan/accent-atlas/README.md

 ```

 ### Memory-Constrained Hosting (Render / Free Tiers)
-If you see worker SIGKILL / OOM events (500 errors with `Worker was sent SIGKILL` in logs), enable lightweight settings via environment variables to reduce peak RAM:
+If you see worker SIGKILL / OOM events or HTML 500 pages instead of JSON, enable lightweight settings via environment variables to reduce peak RAM and CPU.

 ```bash
 LIGHT_MODE=1          # Skips expensive silence splitting and TTA augmentations